 There are four sets of paranasal sinuses.
+Their names reflect the bones they occupy.

-- Maxillary (paired) - Frontal (paired-rarely symmetrical) - Sphenoidal (paired-rarely symmetrical) - Ethmoidal Air Cells (paired and grouped into Anterior, Middle, and Posterior cells) - You should be able to identify the frontal and sphenoidal sinuses in your sagittal head sections since they are usually asymmetric and cross the midline of the head. - Observe an isolated ethmoid bone and note how it is like a honeycomb (or a piece of baklava!) = full of air cells. - Probe the infundibulum in the middle meatus and locate the ostium of the maxillary sinus.
+- Maxillary (paired) - Frontal (paired-rarely symmetrical) - Sphenoidal (paired-rarely symmetrical) - Ethmoidal Air Cells (paired and grouped into Anterior, Middle, and Posterior cells) - You should be able to identify the frontal and sphenoidal sinuses in your sagittal head sections since they are usually asymmetric and cross the midline of the head. - Observe an isolated dried ethmoid bone and note how it is like a honeycomb (or a piece of baklava!) = full of air cells. - Probe the infundibulum in the middle meatus and locate the ostium of the maxillary sinus.
 Enlarge the ostium with scissors and demonstrate the maxillary sinus lateral to the infundibulum.